Last Updated on May 5, 2023

 Just go easy on the sugar, k?
 (Here’s how much sugar per day experts advise.)

 Rhubarb was not really on my radar until I attended a workshop on dehydrating, where Mary T. Bell, author of several books on the subject, passed around samples of something she called “rhubarb lace,” a fruit leather made from rhubarb.

 It was A-M-AAAAAA-ZING.
 Before that I had no idea you could even make your own fruit leather, never mind one from a peculiar seasonal vegetable.

 Rhubarb leather is the reason I grow rhubarb, hands-down the number one use for rhubarb in our house.
 After that workshop, I sought out rhubarb divisions and started growing it everywhere I could in our not-so-big yard.

 Rhubarb leather is absolutely delicious and takes the place of candy as a special sweet treat for my kiddos and me.
 And it’s technically a vegetable!
 I’ve simplified Bell’s recipe a little over the years and reduced the amount of added sugar (as well as strawberry-flavored jello, which you totally don’t need, and absolutely don’t want in your healthy treats!)

 Check out the recipe for homemade fruit leather made from rhubarb, and I bet it’ll soon become one of your top uses for rhubarb also!

-In my opinion, rhubarb leather is reason enough to grow lots of rhubarb, but there are other lots more if you’re not convinced!
+In my opinion, rhubarb leather is reason enough to grow lots of rhubarb, but there are lots more if you’re not convinced!
 If I could send you a taste of our rhubarb leather through this screen, though, I know you would be a convert as well.

 Because they’re ripe around the same time, rhubarb and strawberries are often paired, so you can also make strawberry-rhubarb sauces, breads, or crisps.
 I prefer to devour my strawberries plain, so they don’t make it into our baked goods, and the rhubarb’s great on its own.

-–> Note that if you want to enjoy rhubarb all summer long, you need to pick your plants somewhat reguarly or the stalks will get tough.
+–> Note that if you want to enjoy rhubarb all summer long, you need to pick your plants somewhat regularly or the stalks will get tough.